 Heart disease and stroke combined, is the leading cause of death among women in Singapore but many are still unaware of the dangers posed by this “silent killer”.

-The 2020 Go Red For Women Survey commissioned by Singapore Heart Foundation reveals that only 9% of the Singaporean women (8% in 2006 and 9% in 2009) knew that heart disease and stroke is the No. 1 killer of women.
+The 2020 Go Red For Women Survey commissioned by Singapore Heart Foundation reveals that only 9% of the Singaporean women (vs 10% in 2016 and 9% in 2010) know that heart disease and stroke is the leading cause of death for women in Singapore.

 The results of the Go Red for Women Survey conducted in 2020 also found that:

 - Only 8% had a conversation on cardiovascular disease (CVD)-related topics with their doctor in the past 12 months.

 - 17% are hypertension patients who own a blood pressure (BP) monitor (vs 12% in 2016).

 - 73% can identify chest pain and 59% identify shortness of breath as the more common warning signs of heart attack.